Jack, Joseph and Morton Mandel Center for the Humanities, 318

 ProfileYehudah Mirsky is associate professor of the practice of Near Eastern and Judaic Studies at Brandeis.
 He studied at Yeshivat Har Etzion and Yeshiva College and received rabbinic ordination in Jerusalem.
 He graduated from Yale Law School, where he was an editor of the law review, and completed his PhD in Religion at Harvard.
 He worked in Washington as an aide to then-Senators Bob Kerrey and Al Gore, and at the Washington Institute for Near East Policy, and served in the Clinton Administration as special advisor in the US State Department's human rights bureau.
 From 2002-2012 he lived in Israel and was a fellow at the Van Leer Institute and Jewish People Policy Institute.
 He has written widely on politics, theology and culture for a number of publications including The New Republic and The Economist, and he is on the editorial board of Eretz Acheret, an Israeli bimonhtly of poliics and culture.
 After the attacks of September 11 he served as a volunteer chaplain for the Red Cross.
 He is a member of the board of Ha-Tenuah Ya-Yerushalmit, the movement for a pluralist and livable Jerusalem.
-He is the author of the widely-acclaimed volume, Rav Kook: Mystic in a Time of Revolution (Yale University Press.
+He is the author of the widely-acclaimed volume, Rav Kook: Mystic in a Time of Revolution (Yale University Press).

 |NEJS||153a||Between Ecstasy and Community: Hasidism in Jewish Thought and History|